thacherT1D/new-angular-curriculum/10 - Building Apps/07 - Debugging Simple Apps.md

 * title: Find the Bug #4

 ##### !question
-Which step does the code above violate?
+In the code snippet above, where is the bug?
 ##### !end-question

 ##### !options
-1. Nothing - looks perfect!
+- There's no bug
-2. Module definition
+- Module definition
-3. Component definition / insertion
+- Component definition / insertion
-4. Controller / Event handlers
+- Controller / Event handlers
-5. Template
+- Template
 ##### !end-options

 ##### !answer
-5
+Template
 ##### !end-answer

 ##### !explanation